DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/Technical-guide/EDI-module-library.md

 |[SAB_EDIStagingLine](#sab_edistagingline)|Contains all fields required to be present within an EDI staging line table|

 #### SAB_EDIStagingHeader
+For more information please reach out to the support team.
 __Methods__
+Methods for map SAB_EDIStagingHeader
 |Name|Returns|Description|
 |--|--|--|
 |newStagingHeader(SAB_EDIDocumentType)|SAB_EDIStagingHeader|The newStagingHeader returns staging header record based on the document type |